polilluminato/awesome-pubdev/README.md

 # Awesome Pub.dev
-A curated list of awesome package on pub.dev
+A curated list of awesome package on pub.dev.
+Inspired by [awesome-go](https://github.com/avelino/awesome-go).

+### Contributing

+Please take a quick look at the [contribution guidelines](CONTRIBUTING.md) first.

+##### *If you see a package that is no longer maintained, please submit a pull request to improve this file.
+You guys rock!*

 ### Contents